 Under the Seventeenth Replenishment of IDA's Resources (IDA17), IDA's Executive Directors approved the use of a limited amount of concessional debt funding, referred to as concessional partner loans, which is continuing in the Eighteenth Replenishment of IDA's Resources (IDA18).
 The borrowing terms of this concessional debt funding aim to match the concessional features of IDA's loans.
 Proceeds received under this arrangement have two separate components: (1) a borrowing component and (2) a grant component, for which voting rights are allocated to providers of the concessional partner loans.
-The borrowing component of the concessional partner loans is recognized and reported at amortized cost (see borrowings section for more details).
+The borrowing section for more details).
 The grant component is a function of the terms of the loan and the discount rate agreed upon during the replenishment discussions.
 This grant component is recorded as equity based on the proceeds received.